welcome

 One solution to the critical minerals challenge lies in efficient recycling practices.
 Many electronic devices and products contain significant amounts of these minerals, making them potential sources for future supply.
 Researchers and industries are working on improving recycling technologies to extract critical minerals from discarded products, reducing the need for new mining activities.

-This conference will explore innovative methods and flowsheets for processing critical minerals from primary and secondary sources and by recycling, particularly from waste electrical and electronic equipment, the most challenging aspect in aiming for a circular economy.
+This conference explored innovative methods and flowsheets for processing critical minerals from primary and secondary sources and by recycling, particularly from waste electrical and electronic equipment, the most challenging aspect in aiming for a circular economy.

 1 Freeman Collins Drive, Trescobeas Road